 Bracken became seriously ill just after writing that last blog.
-What I thought was an age-related limp and then maybe an injury turned out to be rapidly growing cancer with an excruciating autoimmune component.
+What I thought was an age-related limp, and then maybe an injury turned out to be rapidly growing cancer with an excruciating autoimmune component.

-Through large amounts steroids and pain medication, she worsened.
+Through large amounts of steroids and pain medication, she worsened.
 Then, when her pain moved beyond both control and hope, I did what no one wants to do, I kept her loving company as my veterinarian helped her gently leave this world.

 Knowing it is the right thing and being grateful I could spare her what was to come, doesn’t make the loss of my companion any easier.

 You know when the power goes out in your house?
-You were there when the lights went out and you are fully aware that there is no power but you still flip the switch when you enter a dark room?
+You were there when the lights went out, and you are fully aware that there is no power, but you still flip the switch when you enter a dark room?

 That’s where I am.